fwmechanic/k_edit/tabs.md

     The Filetab switch determines the width of a tab field for displaying tab (ASCII 9) characters in the file.
-The width of a tab field determines how blanks are translated when the `realtabs` switch is set to no.  The Filetab switch does not affect the cursor-movement functions `tab` and `backtab`.
+The width of a tab field determines how blanks are translated when the realtabs switch is set to no.  The Filetab switch does not affect the cursor-movement functions tab and backtab.

 NOTE: K offers a function `ftab` which allows interactive changing of this setting (and other tab-related settings) with immediate